Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand the appeals framework and procedure in criminal litigation as it applies to practical case scenarios.
-In your revision, focus on:
+For SQE2, you are required to understand the appeals framework and procedure in criminal litigation as it applies to practical case scenarios, with a focus on the following syllabus points:

 - The principal appeal routes from the magistrates’ court and the Crown Court in criminal cases.